 Public Maven coordinates use the published artifact ids above.

-The internal Gradle module names :lucide-core and :lucide-compose are not the coordinates you should declare in a consumer project.
+The internal Gradle module names :lucide-core and :lucide-compose are not the coordinates you

 For the current snapshot publish setup, the local publish environment points to: